Black Pepper

 While large doses on an empty stomach can cause nausea, incorporating small amounts (¼-½ tsp per meal) into your foods ensures you reap its benefits without adverse effects.
 Although tincture forms in large doses may affect thyroid hormone levels and may have herb-drug interactions, culinary amounts in food and teas pose no concern.

-Black Pepper Ghee:
+Black Pepper Recipes

-½ tsp freshly ground black pepper
+2 tsp freshly ground black pepper

-Black Pepper Infused Honey:
+Black Pepper Infused Honey

 Ingredients